godiard/help-activity/source/poll.rst

 * Learn how to present poll results and make collaborative decisions based on those results.

-* Practice using new functions and features of the XO Laptop.
+* Practice using new functions and features of the laptop.

 Participate in a Poll
 ---------------------